schen2315/Adventures-of-Mason/README.md

 <img src="CollisionEditorDemo.gif" width="400" height="300">

 #### How to Use:
 The Collision Editor is its own slick2d game state.
-In `Main` open the collision Editor by
+In `Main` open the collision Editor by adding a `collisionEditor` instance state to the `StateBasedGame`.
+For example:

 ```java
 public Main(String gamename) throws SlickException {
 	super(gamename);